This story was originally published in April of 2014, but was brought back to remember the 32nd anniversary of the Idora Park fire.

 YOUNGSTOWN, Ohio (WKBN) — The Idora Park fire started around 10:30 a.m. on Thursday April 26th, 1984.
-A spark from a welder’s torch would eventually cause two and a half million dollars in damage and cripple the ride that made Idora famous.
+A spark from a welder’s torch would eventually cause $2.5 million in damage and cripple the ride that made Idora famous.

 “Somehow the flames and the smoke, the twisted iron and wood seemed out of place against the blue skies,” 33 News Daybreak anchor Len Rome said.